 VPN: When connecting to the internet from a device using a virtual private network (VPN), the connection is encrypted, which increases the security of any transmitted data.
 The VPN also hides the device’s IP address by threading the secure connection through a server in another location.

-Zero Trust: In contrast to a traditional security model that trusts anything inside the network, the Zero Trust model trusts no user or device inside of outside the network perimeter.
+Zero Trust: In contrast to a traditional security model that allows anything inside the network some measure of inherited permissions or authentication based purely on network topology, the Zero Trust model requires all users or devices inside and outside the network perimeter to be and continuously authenticated, authorized, and validated for every action.